 This song was sung in English.

-It will be changed little by little.
+The business plan was changed little by little.

 His name will never be forgotten.

-In the past Japanese homes were made with wood.
+In the past Japanese homes were made just with wood.

-The vault was secured with a key.
+The vault was locked with a key.

 He is crying because he was scolded by his teacher.

 It seems that the suspect has finally been arrested.